selmaohneh/MathLearningTool/README.md

 ## Features

 - **Three Learning Levels:**
-  - **Level 1**: Visual split with divider - See dots divided by a line, enter both numbers
+  - **Level 1**: Visual split with divider - See all dots arranged horizontally with a visual divider, enter both numbers.
+Dots are grouped in fives for easy counting.
-  - **Level 2**: Partial dots - Some dots are hidden, calculate the missing portion
+  - **Level 2**: Partial dots - Only some dots are shown (horizontally in groups of five), child must calculate how many are missing
   - **Level 3**: Mental math - Pure calculation with pre-filled first number

 - **Interactive UI:**